THE JOY OF BEING A GAY RIGHTS ELDER

 In Love , Broke , and grasping for a chance to place his designs ie: Bags , Gloves, hats, swimwear & jewelry in the major department stores. our store became a showroom .

-In the 1980's Christopher Street became a place of LGBTQ activism , celebrities and gay life.
-Jose and I took it all in .
-1983 saw Woman's Health Collective and the St Marks Clinic merge and start Callen Lorde in Chelsea.
-I love going there and they marvel at how low my Chart Number is because I was there in the beginning of the clinic.
+I love going there ( got a flue shot this month ) and they marvel at how low my Chart Number is because I was there in the beginning of the clinic.
 OG status ( OLD GUY)

-The Oscar Wild Bookstore was a block away and where else can you brings women high fashion to the world but on FAG ALLEY ?
+The Oscar Wild Bookstore was a block away and where else can you brings women high fashion to the world but on ?
 Christopher street !!!!
-The women of the village loved that we invaded the strictly mens street with earrings , accessories and outfits ...
-Delicious fashion was our trademark .
+New York's gayest street!!!!

 Vogue , Harpers Bazzar, Studio 54 and the endless parties all helped